rendoir/feup-comp/README.md

         var.size = 20; //Error

  - :x: Comparison between arrays is not possible
- - :x: Check if type of arguments passed on function call is valid
+ - :white_check_mark: Check if type of arguments passed on function call is valid
  - :x: Branching declaration (variables declared/initialized within if/else must be checked)

  ### Code Generation